brentthorne/posterdown/README.md

 <img src="example_poster.png" width="50%" height="50%">

 Please feel free to give me feedback or requests for changes in the [issues](https://github.com/brentthorne/posterdown/issues) page.
-I am currently finishing up my masters so I will have limitted time to work on updating this package in the next few months but nevertheless I will do what I can! :smile:
+I am currently finishing up my Master's degree so I will have limited time to work on updating this package in the next few months but nevertheless I will do what I can! :smile:

 ## Installation